 The loss of motivation, inspiration, drive, or all of the above, can be rough.
-People do deal with it differently though, and needless to say, some manage better than other.
-Although in the case of Unfinished – An Artist’s Lament, both the artist and his creation are in trouble, as the former is unable to complete his work.
-Because of this, Sketch – the protagonist – might never know what could have been!
-Time to step into the shoes of a rather unusual protagonist, to hopefully help his struggling artist.
+People do deal with it differently though, and needless to say, some manage better than others.
+However, in the case of Unfinished – An Artist’s Lament, both the artist and his creation are in trouble, as the former is unable to complete the latter.
+Because of this, Sketch might never know what could have been.
+Time to step into the shoes of a rather unusual protagonist and hopefully help this struggling artist.

 Even if you are fortunate to earn a living making art, you find stress and repetition draining away your soul.
 If this feels like you, I hope “Unfinished” speaks to you.